govau/service-manual/content/standard/moratorium/exemptions.md

  - the investment has been agreed by the Cabinet or the Prime Minister
  - it is an information or transactional service and the service team can demonstrate they are applying the [Digital Service Standard](/standard/); for example, an assessment team is in place and the service is reporting its progress on the dashboard
  - emergency or critical unforeseen events require the investment (for example, natural disasters)
- - funding for the investment was provided before or through the 2015-16 Budget process.
+ - funding for the investment was provided before or through the 2015-16 Budget process

 You need to notify your agency’s Digital Transformation Coordinator if your service is automatically exempt.
 The Digital Transformation Coordinator must then advise the Digital Transformation Agency.
 The Digital Transformation Agency will confirm whether an automatic exemption applies.